 What do former Portland Trail Blazers star Robin Lopez, former congressman Barney Frank and This American Life host Ira Glass have in common?
 All have appeared on Live Wire!, a weekly radio variety show created in Portland and broadcast on dozens of stations from Tallahassee, Tenn., to Reading, England.

-First airing on local NPR affiliate Oregon Public Broadcasting in 2004, Live Wire is billed as “radio variety for the attention-span-challenged.”
-Each hour-long episode features host Luke Burbank, a radio veteran known for his podcast Too Beautiful to Live and frequent appearances on popular NPR quiz show Wait Wait… Don’t Tell Me!, presiding over a fast-paced blend of wacky skits, live music, original comedy and cheeky interviews with notable writers, filmmakers and “people who think cool thoughts.”
+First airing on local NPR affiliate Oregon Public Broadcasting in 2004, Live Wire is billed as a “radio variety for the attention-span-challenged.”
+Each hour-long episode features host Luke Burbank and announcer, Elena Passarello.
+Burbank is a radio veteran known for his podcast Too Beautiful to Live and frequent appearances on the popular NPR quiz show Wait Wait… Don’t Tell Me!, presiding over a fast-paced blend of wacky skits, live music, original comedy and cheeky interviews with notable writers, filmmakers and “people who think cool thoughts.”

 Hailed by critics as A Prairie Home Companion (APHC) for the new millennium, the show’s popularity extends well beyond its Portland-rooted fan base.
 In fact, legendary APHC creator and host Garrison Keillor has appeared in an episode.